Why Proactive Support is the Next Generation in Customer Service

 But, it’s something that we, as business owners, can all improve upon and it is the one thing we can always do better than the competition.
 We can always deliver a greater customer service.

-So, when Forrester Research announced their top trends for customer service, everyone involved in customer service was listening.
 The full report, highlighted by Kate Leggett, included the following six trends;

 - Customers Embrace Emerging Channels To Reduce Friction